JLBP/BetterDiscordTheme/README.md

 # DiscordTheme Timmac
->A Timmac BetterDiscord theme for BetterDiscord (https://betterdiscord.net)
+>A Custom BetterDiscord Theme for the BetterDiscord App (https://betterdiscord.net)

 ###How To Use BetterDiscord Themes